Maximilian Piotrowski: Recognition

-Unfortunately, many of Piotrowski's works have been destroyed during the last days of Bydgoszcz occupation, although the Nazi authorities ordered the entire collection to be evacuated to the countryside.
+Unfortunately, many of Piotrowski's works were destroyed during the last days of Bydgoszcz occupation, although the Nazi authorities ordered the entire collection to be evacuated to the countryside.
 The museum losses are estimated to 113 works (including 33 oil paintings, 3 watercolors, 1 tempa, 3 inks and 73 sketches and drawings), while only 10 paintings have been salvaged.

 After the war, the District Museum in Bydgoszcz received 50 works (3 paintings and 47 drawings) by Maximilian Piotrowski from the Poznań Society of Friends of Learning.
-In a similar fashion, the institution kept on acquiring or purchasing works through the 1960s to the 1990s, like a batch of 84 drawings from a Poznań deposit in 1967.
+In a similar fashion, the institution kept on acquiring or purchasing works from the 1960s to the 1990s, like a batch of 84 drawings from a Poznań deposit in 1967.
 Latest acquisitions date back to 2018: Lady from Sorrento (Kochankowie z Sorrento).

 Exhibition of the artist's works were regularly presented by the District Museum (1948, 1963, 1970–1972, 1995).
 In 2000, for the 125th anniversary of Piotrowski's demise, the Bydgoszcz Museum exhibited the last exhibition to date.
 Currently, the Bydgoszcz museum collection comprises 21 paintings and 13 drawings and sketches, not to mention the deposit.

 On November 26, 1950, for the 75th anniversary of his death, on the initiative of the Society of the Lovers of the City of Bydgoszcz (Towarzystwo Miłośników Miasta Bydgoszczy), a commemorative plaque by Piotr Triebler has been placed on the wall of his family house at 22 Długa street.
 In addition, the association granted funds for the renovation of the painter's tombstone.

-One of the streets in downtown has been named after the artist, the Maksymilian Piotrowski street.
+One of the streets in downtown Bydzgozcz has been named after the artist, the Maksymilian Piotrowski street.